Renting a Room

 The right time

-As soon as your place on your course has been confirmed, you should start looking for accommodation.
+At the latest when your place on your course has been confirmed, you should start looking for accommodation.
+You can often register with halls of residence in advance, whilst applying for a degree programme.
 The International Office at your higher education institution in Germany can help.
 Vacancies can also be found for example on social networks.
-You will have less trouble finding accommodation if you are starting your course in the summer ; only one in ten students in Germany starts their degree programme at that time because many courses are only offered from the winter semester.
+You might find it easier to look for accommodation if you are starting your course in the summer semester as only 16% of students in Germany start their degree programme at that time.
+This is because many courses are only offered from the winter semester.

 Accommodation options: